 Most recently, I taught at a Maine public school in a crumbling trailer and saw first-hand the way our schools are failing to do what’s best for kids because we have lost local control to the federal government.
 My wife, pregnant with our second child, was offered insultingly high premiums from my employer and wasn't able to see our trusted local doctors because they were not “in-network” through her Affordable Care Act coverage.
 The cost of childcare is so expensive that our childhood friends are stuck between the rock-and-hard-place decision of going to work with thousands of dollars of childcare costs per year or staying home without enough money to pay the bills.
 My family and I live with the gnawing awareness that my brother, a Navy helicopter pilot who serves our country with honor, could be drawn away into another misguided war due to the reckless behavior of our current president.

-We were raised in the tight-knit communities that build character, courage, and home.
+We were raised in the tight-knit communities.
 What we were blessed with in our families and communities can't be bought; it must be tended and fought for.
 If our government is ever going to start doing what's right, it needs to actually represent the families and communities we were raised in.
 That's why I'm running.